glassflow/glassflow-examples/tutorials/aws-sqs/README.md

     pip install glassflow python-dotenv boto3
     ```

-4. Read the following tutorial to learn how run the project: [Link to a tutorial].
+4. Read the following tutorial to learn how to run the project: [Integrating AWS SQS with GlassFlow](https://learn.glassflow.dev/docs/develop/tutorials/integrating-aws-sqs-with-glassflow)